HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Gas fireplace inserts are used for existing chimneys, remodels, and new construction and are available in vented (chimney), direct vent (outside), or vent-free models.

-Gas fireplace inserts are sold as a complete package, with available options including a wall thermostat, blower, glass doors, oxygen sensor, and flame height adjustment, to name a few.
+Gas fireplace inserts are sold as a complete package, with options including a wall thermostat, blower, glass doors, oxygen sensor, and flame height adjustment.

-Built-In gas fireplaces are good for creating a gas fireplace – where there wasn’t one.
+Built-in gas fireplaces are suitable for creating a gas fireplace – where there wasn’t one.

-Built like a traditional gas fireplace insert, built-ins are typically a “stand-alone” fireplace for use in a space without recessing them into a wall.
-Built-ins are offered as In-Corner or Flat wall designs and either the direct vent or vent-free models.
+Built-ins are also offered as In-Corner or Flat wall designs and either the direct vent or vent-free models.

 Built-in gas fireplace inserts require mantel and fireplace surround trim to finish the exposed top and sides of the fireplace insert box.

-3) “Gas Log Set” – For Masonry Fireplaces
+3) “Gas Log Set” – For an Existing Chimney Fireplace

-Many people looking for the most affordable “gas fireplace insert near me” – are typically searching for a “Gas Log Set.”
-Similar to our Editors Pick from Peterson.
-The gas log set is the least expensive type of gas fireplace insert on the market.
+Many people looking for the most affordable “gas fireplace insert near me” are typically searching for a “Gas Log Set, “ similar to our Editor Pick from Peterson.
+The gas log set is the market’s least expensive type of gas fireplace insert.

 A gas log set allows you to change your wood-burning fireplace to a gas-burning fireplace.
 This is done by placing a Gas insert, Grate, and Ceramic logs inside an existing fireplace.